TFM-LSW/flick-yer/README.md

 # flick-yer
-Coding assessment for a vegatable
+Coding assessment for a vegetable